jacobscorner/RoomWatcher/README.md

 - UX improvements.

 ## Things to expand
-- I'm not talking about additional features since i mentioned those in 'Questions to customer' section
+- I've added areas of feature expansion under previous 'Questions to Customer' section.
-- add dto and mapper to map between dto and model in both directions.
+- Add dto and mapper( to map between dto and model in both directions) such that external model is disjoint with internal model.
+- In enterprise form, I would like to switch the static classes to singleton classes(implemented on interfaces) such that I can dictate the structure and make it unit testing friendly.
+- In enterprise form, I would like to add logging.
-- improved error handling with exception class and its specializations along with more validations.
+- In enterprise form, I would like an improved error handling setup with exception classes and its specializations along with more validations.
 - more thin data transfer(objectref, properties changed, operation) between client and server.
 Currently im passing the complete object.
 - Move to binding-based UI client(MVC approach) so that I dont want to restitch UI manually on data change.
 - Add actual db implementation.
 Reduce the data-fetch (getDoor()) comparing to current implementation.